github/docs/content/actions/using-github-hosted-runners/about-larger-runners/about-larger-runners.md

 {% note %}

+**Notes:**

-**Note:** Assigning static IP addresses to runners is only available for {% data variables.actions.hosted_runner %}s with Linux or Windows operating systems.
+- Assigning static IP addresses to runners is only available for {% data variables.actions.hosted_runner %}s with Linux or Windows operating systems.
+- {% data reusables.actions.static-ip-limitation-vnet %} For more information about private networking for {% data variables.product.company_short %}-hosted runners, see "[AUTOTITLE](/admin/configuration/configuring-private-networking-for-hosted-compute-products/about-using-github-hosted-runners-in-your-azure-virtual-network)."

 {% endnote %}